loicreynier/nixpkgs-lor/README.md

 - `goto-2.0.0`: Shell utility allowing users to navigate to aliased directories
 - `python3.11-betterbib-5.0.11`: Tool to update BibTeX files with info from online resources.
 - `python3.11-dmsuite-0.3.0`: Scientific library providing a collection of spectral collocation differentiation matrices
-- `python3.11-pdfrw2-0.5.0`: Pure Python library that reads and writes PDFs
 - `python3.11-plm-0.2.11`: Command-line tool and library that managers your Python software licenses
 - `python3.11-py-machineid-0.4.6`: Library to get the unique machine ID of any host
 - `python3.11-winregistry-1.1.1`: Minimal library aimed at working with Windows registry